abhiraj1027/Critavo/README.md

 Here’s a quick look at the structure of the project:

 critavo-project/
-├── index.html # Main HTML file
+├── index.html
-├── style.css # Custom styles for layout and design
+├── style.css
-├── script.js # JavaScript for animations and interactions
+├── script.js
-├── # All image assets, fonts, and other media
+├── All image assets, fonts, and other media
-│── fonts
-│── domain.ttf # Custom font used in the design

 yaml
 Copy